DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL ref.rst

     - If sensor is NOT activated, continue.
 Otherwise skip to matching ENDIF.
   * - IFRANDOM(percent)
     - Randomly choose to continue or skip to matching ENDIF.
+  * - IFRESERVE(block)
+    - If block is not reserved, RESERVE it and continue.
+Otherwise skip to matching ENDIF.
   * - INVERT_DIRECTION
     - Further FWD/REV commands to this loco will be reversed
   * - JOIN